-Linked to the point about distance, Catalyse does not offer remote teaching for those living at a distance and currently ACAT is not aiming to develop remote training.
-Components can be conducted online but ACAT has returned to in-person teaching.
+Linked to the point about distance, Catalyse does not offer remote teaching for those living at a distance and ACAT does not offer CAT Practitioner training remotely.
+Components, such as seminars can be conducted online but ACAT has returned to in-person teaching.

 ACAT is one of a number of CAT Practitioner courses accredited by Association for CAT (ACAT) and we follow ACATs position.
 Post pandemic, training requirements have retained some flexibility.
-There is information on the ACAT website but the current position is that we aim to provide in-person teaching as we can share and demonstrate how we use CAT theory more effectively and it allows for better group and skills work.
+There is information on the ACAT website but the current position is that we aim to provide inperson teaching as we can share and demonstrate how we use CAT theory more effectively and it allows for better group and skills work.
 Livestreaming is possible, but it isn't encouraged, we would see it as a necessity and if you have no other option.
 Seminar/peer learning groups can be in person or online but Catalyse now organises these to run online.
 Trainees may be limited by their service as to the proportion of CAT training cases they can deliver in person or online for their training cases but ACAT proposes a minimum of 50% clinical hours in person but will be flexible and consider difficulties trainees may have meeting this.
-In person supervision is the preferred model of training supervision but can be conducted online if all members of the group agree and if they meet in person occasionally.
-There may be exceptions.
+In person group supervision is the preferred model of training supervision and in situations where this is not easily possible and online supervision is needed, the aim is for a minimum of 50% of supervision in person.
+In agreeing the proportion of in person vs online supervision consideration will be given to the medium of supervision paralleling that of the therapy and on evidence where possible of the effectiveness and experience of online supervision.
+Online supervision would increase access to CAT training to those who may not be able to access supervision by an accredited supervisor within a reasonable distance.
+Groups that meet remotely would benefit from meeting in person occasionally and this would be usual.
 In terms of training therapy, the central principle is that CAT is a relational therapy and the aim is for in person training therapy.
 However, CAT is now offered remotely and trainees have the experience of delivering this.
 Trainees can therefore experience the same form of CAT therapy that they are delivering and remote training therapy is accepted.
 We accept the submission of course work for therapies conducted online.
 This needs to be balanced, with evidence for the quality of training and skills acquisition.